Job Board

 Free Passes

 These are a great way to get people through the door.
 Once you have a potential participant group in mind, think of other businesses that share the same client demographic.
-For example, if you have a hall in an affluent area and you are aiming to attract housewives, then think of the places they may go to and the people they may speak to.
-In this case, it could be beauticians, hairdressers and cleaners.
-Lookup details of these businesses in your area and post free passes to your class for all their staff.
+For example, if you have a hall in an affluent area, think of the places they may go to and the people they may speak to.
+Lookup details of businesses in your area and post free passes to your class for all their staff.
 You can accompany the passes with a short letter detailing why Pilates would be beneficial to them as well as some flyers for your class which they can display for you.
 Your hope is that they will enjoy the class and chat to their customers about it the following week.
 This will hopefully let your target group know through word of mouth that you are there.

 Network

+While this may be a more expensive option when you’re starting out, this is a great way for your clients to see your business out and about making a difference in the community.
 Think outside the box on this one.
 Your goal is to let people know you are there.
-You could provide oranges for the nearest school sports day in return for a mention in their newsletter.
-You could organise a one-mile walk for a local toddler group or special school and write a press release for the local newspaper.
 You could sponsor the local triathlon club, martial arts club or swimming club.
 All of these organisations will have members who you are trying to reach with your advertising and limited funding, so anything you offer will be gratefully accepted.
 In return, you can expect your logo to be printed on their club shirt, a link on their website or, at the very least, some word of mouth chatter.

 Local Magazine Advertising

 Most areas have advertising booklets delivered through the letterbox once a month with details of local businesses in the area.
 You need to be included in the booklet, but rather than paying for a small advert, offer to write an article about the benefits of Pilates for their readers.
-You can write this from the perspective of someone who has visited your class such as “When I arrived, ______ (your name) made me feel at ease straight away”.
+You can maybe ask clients for testimonials they would be happy to include: “When I arrived, ______ (your name) made me feel at ease straight away”.
 Make sure the article includes the details of the class you are promoting and keep it friendly and upbeat.
-This then sounds like the word of mouth as your potential customers are reading a review of your class.

 Social Media, Website and Emails

 You don’t need to spend a fortune on an all-singing, all-dancing website to begin with.
 Keep it simple, up to date and easy to read.
-You want people to be able to find out where and when your classes are and how to contact you.
-Facebook and Twitter are great tools for creating a buzz, but think who your potential client group are.
-The retired sector is the most loyal group and will benefit most from Pilates, but they may not have Facebook or Twitter accounts.
+You want people to be able to find out where and when your classes are, and how to contact you.
+Facebook, Instagram, and X are great tools for creating a buzz, but think who your potential client group are.
+The retired sector is the most loyal group and will benefit most from Pilates, but they may not have social media accounts.
 You will also need to build a database of email addresses that you can send information to.
 Everyone who attends your class or makes an enquiry should be added to it.
 They should then receive an email every week.
 Keep them informed and let them get to know you.
 People buy from people.
 Let them in to your world and make them welcome.
 Your email should contain a picture of a class or you doing the ‘exercise of the week’, a tip such as when engaging your TVA it helps to ….. and information you need to pass on about that week’s classes.

 Make sure this goes out on the same day at a similar time each week.
 Create a buzz of people waiting to see what’s in your newsletter this week.
 Open the communication channels and keep your class in people’s diaries.
 Make it hard for them to ‘forget’ to attend.
 Retention is enormously important.
 This way, your marketing will help your class numbers grow, rather than replace the clients you’ve lost.